jeanlescure/quick-wb/README.md

     quick-wb php --phpdir="c:\dev\php-5.4"

-### Note: This feature has only been tested on windows platforms, so take into mind the following considerations:
+### Note: This feature has only been tested on windows platforms, so take into consideration the following:

 * The default directory for php is currently set as `c:\php`.
 In future patches I'll dynamically change this based on common OS definitions. (e.g. `/private/etc` for MacOS X, and `/usr/share/php5` for Ubuntu)